Defining Extended Detection and Response (XDR)

 XDR Vs. EDR

-XDR solutions carry at least one built-in sensor, which is most often an Endpoint agent or a threat prevention, detection, and response agent.
+XDR solutions come with at least one built-in sensor.
+This is usually an Endpoint agent or a threat prevention, detection, and response agent.
 The latter is also known as Endpoint Detection and Response (EDR).
-EDR for endpoints extends to multiple vectors wherein several connect to integrate data from the network, cloud, identity and access management, and applications.

-XDR compared to NDR
+XDR Vs NDR

 XDR compared to ITDR